mojtaba-eshghie/Ethereum-Smart-Contract-Security-SLR/vulnerabilities/BadRandomness.md

 function play() payable public returns (uint) {
     return playSystem(uint(keccak256(msg.sender, block.number)), address(0));
 }
 ```
-The vulnerability allows attackers to manipulate the outcome of the lottery.
-Here's how the exploit works in practice:
-- Input Control: The attacker has complete control over the msg.sender parameter since it represents the address of the transaction sender.
-By using multiple addresses or smart contracts, they can influence the randomness calculation.
-Block Number Manipulation: Miners can manipulate the block.number parameter by controlling when a transaction is included in the block.
-This allows them to predict or influence the random number generated.
-- Attackers can precompute the result of the keccak256 function using different combinations of msg.sender and block.number to identify favorable outcomes.
-Once an attacker determines favorable inputs, they execute the function at the desired block number with the manipulated sender address, guaranteeing a win in the lottery.
-This exploit undermines the fairness of the lottery system by allowing attackers to game the randomness mechanism.
-The predictable nature of msg.sender and block.number makes this approach ineffective for any application requiring secure randomness.
-### How the Exploit Works:
-- Attack Setup: The attacker repeatedly sends transactions with different addresses or delays their inclusion until the desired block is mined.
-- Outcome Control: By controlling msg.sender and block.number, the attacker can precompute the result of keccak256 and choose parameters that produce a favorable outcome.
-- Exploitation: Once the attacker finds favorable inputs, they execute the function, effectively rigging the lottery.
+ This vulnerability allows attackers to manipulate the lottery’s outcome by exploiting predictable inputs in the randomness mechanism.
+Since msg.sender represents the transaction sender’s address, an attacker can use multiple addresses or smart contracts to influence the random number generation.
+Additionally, miners can control the block.number parameter by choosing when to include a transaction in a block, further manipulating the outcome.
+By precomputing the keccak256 hash with different combinations of msg.sender and block.number, attackers can determine favorable inputs in advance.
+Once an optimal combination is found, they execute the transaction at the desired block, ensuring a guaranteed win.

+This exploit undermines the fairness of the lottery by making the randomness predictable.
+Attackers can repeatedly submit transactions with different addresses or delay their inclusion in a block until they achieve a favorable result.
+Since both msg.sender and block.number are insufficient for secure randomness, any application relying on them for unpredictable outcomes remains vulnerable to manipulation.

 ## References
 [1] Bo Jiang, Ye Liu, and Wing Kwong Chan.
 Contractfuzzer: Fuzzing smart contracts for vulnerability detection.
 In Proceedings of the 33rd ACM/IEEE International Conference on Automated Software Engineering, pages 259–269, 2018.